DESCRIPTION OF THE PLANT

 PRACTICAL USES OF KARPURA

-This plant helps in secreting juices and enzymes helps to improve digestive system.
+This plant helps in secreting juices and enzymes which helps to improve the digestive system.

 It acts as antioxidant and suppresses the effect of oxidative stress.
 So helps to cure kidney and heart problems.

 It provides instant relief from spasms and cramps, so provides relief to stomach.

 It helps to heal the muscular pains and aches as well as rheumatism.
 It also helps to decrease cholesterol levels in the body.

 It acts as very powerful decongestant as instantly blocks the congestion that can create the problem in bronchi, pharynx, nasal tracts and lungs.